ivangeorgiew/ropework/README.md

 -   `isDevelopment`

     -   type: `boolean`
-    -   definition: Boolean parameter that was parsed from `tiedPants`
+    -   definition: Boolean parameter that was parsed from `tied-up`

 -   `errorLogger`

     -   type: `errMsg` -> ?
-    -   definition: Function parameter that was parsed from `tiedPants`
+    -   definition: Function parameter that was parsed from `tied-up`

 -   `notify`

     -   type:
         `({ isDevelopment, isFriendlyError, error, errorDescr, prodInfo })` -> ?
-    -   definition: Function parameter that was parsed from `tiedPants`
+    -   definition: Function parameter that was parsed from `tied-up`

 -   `FriendlyError`